Sending MIDI from Set List Maker

-- If you want to access your default preset more quickly in the Perform window, navigate to Settings > Automation > Song Selection Actions and enable the Send MIDI Preset option.
-Then Set List Maker will send your preset data whenever you select a song in the Perform window, whether by tapping the song title, using a Bluetooth or MIDI foot switch, or swiping through your documents.
+- If you want to access your default preset more quickly in the show view, navigate to Settings > Automation > Song Selection Actions and enable the Send MIDI Preset option.
+Then Set List Maker will send your preset data whenever you select a song in the show view, whether by tapping the song title, using a remote control action, or swiping through your songs.

-- If you want to access multiple presets more quickly in the Perform window, navigate to Settings > Appearance > Screen Display and turn on Multiple MIDI Buttons to the set list or the song info area.
-Then Set List Maker will show a button for each of the first five attached presets when you select a song in the Perform window.
+- If you want to access multiple presets more quickly in the show view, you can edit your layout and add Multiple MIDI Buttons to the set list or the song info area.
+Then Set List Maker will show a button for each of the attached presets when you select a song.

 - If you want to trigger MIDI presets while performing a song in a completely automated way, you can record an automation track for the song and trigger each preset from the screen interface at the desired times.
 Then when you play back the automation track, Set List Maker will trigger the presets for you at the designated times.

 - Normally you would attach multiple presets to a song if you want to send different MIDI messages at different times during the song.
 But you can also configure Set List Maker to send all the attached presets when you select a song, if you enable Settings > Automation > Song Selection Actions > Send MIDI Preset and Settings > Audio & MIDI > MIDI Options > Send MIDI Presets Together.

 To send song select messages

-- Tap the edit button for a song and look for the MIDI song number field.
+- Navigate to the Songs list, tap a song and look for the MIDI song number field.

-- Tap Save.
-Now a MIDI icon should appear next to the song in any song list .
+- Now a MIDI icon should appear next to the song in any song list .
 You can tap this button to send the song number.
 The song number will be sent automatically whenever you select the song in the show view.

 To send tempo (beat clock) messages